Hugs on a Plate

 If you’re looking for a meal that’s both tasty and healthy, this Asian Buddha Bowl is the perfect pick!
 It’s packed with juicy chicken (or tofu if you’re going vegan), fresh veggies, and a spicy ginger-sesame dressing that brings everything together.

 Buddha bowls have become really popular, and it’s easy to see why!
 They’re great any time of year and can be customized to fit whatever you're craving.
-Buddha bowls often show up at summer picnics or even cozy dinners during the colder months.
 Plus, they’re super fun to make because you can mix and match ingredients however you like!

 Jump to: